OctopusDeploy/blog/blog/2020-06/gitub-actions-local-runner/index.md

 ---
 title: Publishing a package to a local Octopus with GitHub Actions
-description: Demonstrating how to push a package to a local instance of Ocotpus Deploy with a GitHub Actions Runner
+description: Demonstrating how to push a package to a local instance of Octopus Deploy with a GitHub Actions Runner
 author: shawn.sesna@octopus.com
 visibility: private
 published: 2021-06-27